 Most vein treatments are nonsurgical and barely invasive.
 However, it is necessary for a vein specialist to have a comprehensive selection of treatment options.
 Some patients are best served by a procedure called ambulatory phlebectomy.
 This is a type of vein removal (versus vein closure) but it is a far cry from the vein stripping of old.

 Some say that ambulatory phlebectomy and vein stripping are like apples and oranges.
 Forms of phlebectomy have existed for hundreds of years.
 Vein stripping is the oldest that we know of in modern medical history.
 However, throughout the 20th century, advances in anesthesia and micro-surgical techniques greatly improved the way that varicose veins were treated.
 Utilizing these advances, today’s vein specialist can conduct vein removal in select cases under tumescent local anesthesia and through tiny incisions that are more like nicks in the skin than the inches-long incisions that used to be made.
 The micro-techniques used in ambulatory phlebectomy shorten recovery time significantly.
 Many patients need only a day or two of rest before resuming normal activity.

-At the Minimally Invasive Vascular Center offices in Laurel and Baltimore, we offer proven solutions for varicose veins that don’t have to keep you down for weeks.
+At the Minimally Invasive Vascular Center office in Laurel, we offer proven solutions for varicose veins that don’t have to keep you down for weeks.
 Schedule a consultation at (855) 803-MIVC (6482) to explore our vein treatment options.

 Posted in: Varicose Veins